abhaskumarsinha/Classic-Image-GAN/README.md

 A classic GAN that generates Images: A study on problems like Mode Collapse.

 ## Dataset
-Only a sample hundred data has been provided, which isn't enough to actually generate GAN Images.
-So, kindly full flower dataset and place it in `./flowers` directory from : http://chaladze.com/l5/ (Linnaeus 5 dataset Project).
+Only a sample hundred data has been provided, which isn't enough to generate GAN Images.
+So, kindly full flower dataset and place it in `./flowers` directory from: http://chaladze.com/l5/ (Linnaeus 5 dataset Project).

 ## Abstract
-The project demonstrates a classic GAN (Generative adversarial network) made with only classic simple Dense Neurons, connected end to end in from of layers with simple, relu/tanh/sigmoid/linear activation functions.
-The project has a sample output included : sample-output-viewer Notebook file which has been used on Google Colab after hours of GPU Training.
+The project demonstrates a classic GAN (Generative adversarial network) made with only classic simple Dense Neurons, connected end to end in form of layers with simple, relu/tanh/sigmoid/linear activation functions.
+The project has a sample output included: sample-output-viewer Notebook file which has been used on Google Colab after hours of GPU Training.
 Analysis over outputs demonstrates simple issues with such Classical GANs, called Mode Collapse.
-Mode Collapse refers to the phenomenon where Generator Network of GANs converge to a single output or a special case vector, irrespective of input vectors fed to them.
-A good remedy to tackle such problem is demonstrated in DC-GAN Repo where, we replace some Dense layers to Convolutional Transpose Layers or Convolutional Layers.
-We are training out GAN with simple Adam Optimizer for Deep Nets.
+Mode Collapse refers to the phenomenon where the Generator Network of GANs converges to a single output or a special case vector, irrespective of input vectors fed to them.
+A good remedy to tackle such a problem is demonstrated in DC-GAN Repo where we replace some Dense layers with Convolutional Transpose Layers or Convolutional Layers.
+We are training out GAN with a simple Adam Optimizer for Deep Nets.

 ## Results